2-D Directed Formation Control Based on Bipolar Coordinates

-which indicates that the motion of secondary leader is resulted from the superposition of the motions along orthogonal directions $z_{21}$ and $Jz_{21} = z_{21}^{\bot}$ to compensate the distance error $e_d$ and the bearing angle error $e_{\beta}$, with the given constraints in \eqref{eq:e_h_bound} and \eqref{eq:beta_const}, respectively.
+which indicates that the motion of secondary leader results from the superposition of the motions along orthogonal directions $z_{21}$ and $Jz_{21} = z_{21}^{\bot}$ to compensate the distance error $e_d$ and the bearing angle error $e_{\beta}$, with the given constraints in \eqref{eq:e_h_bound} and \eqref{eq:beta_const}, respectively.

 The aforementioned results are summarized in Corollary \ref{coro:1}, which along with Theorem \ref{th:agent_k} extends the results to formation control with scaling and orientation adjustment.

 \begin{corollary} Consider agents 1 and 2 with dynamics \eqref{eq:singledyn} and a desired formation given by a directed graph $\mathcal{G} = (\mathcal{V},\mathcal{E})$ under Assumption \ref{assu:G} with a desired (time-varying) distance $\inf_{t\geq0} \left(d_{21}^{\ast}(t)\right)>0$ and a desired bearing angle $-\pi < \beta^{\ast}(t) < \pi$ between agents 1 and 2.
 Given $-\underline{b}_{h} \rho_{h}(0) < e_h(0) < \bar{b}_{h} \rho_{h}(0)$, $h \in \{ d, \beta\}$, where $\underline{b}_h \rho_{h}(t)$ and $\bar{b}_h$ are chosen as explained in Sections \ref{sec:bounds_select} and \ref{subsec:orientation}, the decentralized control protocols \eqref{eq:cont1} and \eqref{eq:cont2_extend} guarantee $-\underline{b}_{h} \rho_{h}(t) < e_h(t) < \bar{b}_{h} \rho_{h}(t)$ and $\|p_{21}(t)\| > 0$, for all $t\geq0$ as well as boundedness of all closed-loop signals. \end{corollary} \begin{IEEEproof} The proof is similar to Theorem \ref{th:agent2} and thus is omitted for brevity.
 Notice that based on the control law \eqref{eq:cont2_extend}, $e_d$ and $e_{\beta}$ can also be independently treated (due to orthogonality of the control directions). \end{IEEEproof}